 Here are some tips to help you write an outstanding SOP that can guarantee admission to your dream university:

-8. Convert your Weaknesses into Strengths: Think of the times when you faced problems.
-It could be a major illness, an accident, issues at work, etc. You could make a note of these and focus on how you resolved the issue and emerged victoriously.
+8. Convert your weaknesses into strengths: Think of the times when you faced problems.
+It could be a major illness, an accident, issues at work, etc. You could make a note of these and focus on how you resolved the issue and emerged victorious.
 This would be a nice way to demonstrate your resilience and ability to face challenging situations.